 The best way to see a clog is to, well, actually see it.
-We have specialized cameras that we place on lines to go into your sewer line and identify the problem before digging things up.
+We have specialized cameras that we place on lines to go into the line and identify the problem before digging things up.
 Depending on the type of clog, there may be a way to clear it without opening up the line.

 For service in the Bay Area, turn to the experts at ABC